 R2.
-Each Responsible Entity for its assets with at least one asset identified in CIP-002 containing low impact BES Cyber Systems shall perform each of the applicable requirement parts in CIP-003-6 Table R2 - Low Impact Assets implement one or more documented cyber security plan(s) for its low impact BES Cyber Systems that include the elements in Attachment 1.
+Each Responsible Entity with at least one asset identified in CIP-002 containing low impact BES Cyber Systems shall implement one or more documented cyber security plan(s) for its low impact BES Cyber Systems that include the elements in Attachment 1.
 [Violation Risk Factor: Lower] [Time Horizon: Operations Planning]